 LED display shows you key information about your shaver, including battery indicator, cleaning indicator, and when to replace head.
 One-hour charge time gives you 40 minutes of shave time, or quick charge for five minutes to give you enough time for a quick shave.
 Easy to clean and maintain.
 Heads flex in five directions.
 Great lift and cut motion, reduces snagging and pulling of hairs.

-Some users find it doesn't shave as close as desired.
+Some users find it doesn't shave as closely as desired.

-Three rotating floating heads give a precise and close cut whether you are shaving wet or dry.
+Three rotating floating heads give a precise and close-cut shave whether you're shaving wet or dry.
 Easy to clean after use.
 Comes with a brush to remove excess hairs from the blades.
-Eight-hour charge on the included charging stand results in 45 minutes shave time.
+Eight-hour charge on the included charging stand results in 45-minute shave time.

 Long charge time for full battery.

 Independent floating heads follow your face's curvature for a close and precise shave.
 Self-sharpening blades increase time in between replacing heads.
 Battery operated, so you can shave while on the go.
 Comes with travel pouch for storage.

 Not recommended for heavy daily use, but perfect for travel.